pwintermantel/t3-plupper/Readme.rst

 ------------

-Install as usual with the EM and add the static Plupper TypoScript Config to your TS Template.
+Install as usual with the EM and add the static Plupper TypoScript Configs to your TS Template.

+To add behavior to the status button you can include the Plupper JS template which loads the plupper script and sets up the button or you can roll you own JS in your main js.

 Configuration
 -------------

-There are currently only two configuration values.
+There are currently only three  configuration values.
 Set those in the TS Constants.

 plugin.tx_plupper.settings